 Dear Mr. HiringGuy:

-I was very intrigued and excited to receive notice of your open position for a customer service manager and am hopeful that you will be open to discussing the job with me in an interview.
+I was very intrigued and excited to receive notice of your open position for a Customer Service Manager and am hopeful that you will be open to discussing the job with me in an interview.

-I have followed your company’s progress for some time now and have been impressed with the strides you have made in bringing innovative communications solutions to a global audience.
+I have followed your company’s progress for some time and have been impressed with the strides you have made in bringing innovative communications solutions to a global audience.
 ABC Corp’s commitment to changing the face of modern media has inspired much of my own career progress over the last several years.

-My recent background has involved work as a customer service director for outbound tech and service support at XYZ Inc – a position that has provided me with hands-on experience in many of the same types of projects that ABC Corp routinely undertakes.
+My recent background has involved work as a Customer Service Director for outbound tech and service support at XYZ Inc. – a position that has provided me with hands-on experience in many of the same types of projects that ABC Corp routinely undertakes.
 In my time at XYZ, I have been responsible for leading our outbound team to ensure client satisfaction in the area of product returns, refunds, and damaged products.
 I was also involved in organizing and implementing the company’s most recent CRM upgrade, which increased service rep productivity by 18.2%.

 Again, I am excited to have the opportunity to apply for your company’s position and am confident that I have the communications, customer service, and problem-resolution skills that ABC Corp needs.
 Please feel free to contact me at (555) 555-0000 to schedule an interview.
 I appreciate your time and look forward to discussing this opportunity in greater detail at your earliest convenience.